Allan Fung

-Elected to the mayorship in 2008, Fung became the first mayor of Chinese ancestry in Rhode Island.
-He was previously a state prosecutor and attorney on legislative and regulatory affairs before serving on the Cranston City Council as a citywide councilman.
+Before he was elected mayor in 2008, Fung was previously a state prosecutor and attorney on legislative and regulatory affairs before serving on the Cranston City Council as a city-wide councilman.

 Early life and education

 Allan W. Fung (馮偉傑), born on February 25, 1970, at Providence Lying-In Hospital (now known as Women & Infants Hospital), is the eldest of Kwong Wen and Tan Ping's three children.
 Crown colony Chinese immigrants from British Hong Kong, his family settled in Rhode Island in 1969, and ran a restaurant on Cranston Street and Gansett Avenue in Cranston, Rhode Island.

 Fung graduated from Classical High School in Providence, Rhode Island, in 1988, in the same class as future Providence mayor Angel Taveras.
 In Fung's 2014 gubernatorial campaign, he disclosed that he had been involved in a fatal car crash in 1989.
 Fung said he lost consciousness and struck and killed James W. Skipper Jr., who had stopped on the side of the road to change a tire.
 Fung was charged in the incident but a grand jury did not indict him.
 Fung said he reached an out-of-court settlement with Skipper's family.
 He said no drugs or alcohol were involved in the incident.

-Fung earned a Bachelor of Arts degree from Rhode Island College in 1992 and a Juris Doctor from the Suffolk University Law School in 1995.
+Fung earned a Bachelor of Arts degree in political science from Rhode Island College in 1992 and a Juris Doctor from the Suffolk University Law School in 1995.
 He received the Classical High School Distinguished Alumni Award in 2009.